skeptycal/ApplySyntax/docs/usage.md

 `rules` is an array of rules that can be used to target specific files with your defined syntax file.
 The rules are processed until the first rule matches, so order your rules in a way that makes sense to you.

 ### Filename Rule
 Filename rule defines a filename with regex.
-This uses the full file path.
+The pattern is matched against the beginning of the full file path (there is an implicit `^`).

 ```js
 {"file_name": ".*\\.xml(\\.dist)?$"},